Tinker-Twins/AutoDRIVE/README.md

 # AutoDRIVE Simulator
-### A Simulator for Scaled Autonomous Vehicle Research and Education
+### A Simulator for Autonomous Vehicle Research and Education